flozero/react-forms-comparaison/readme.md

 - The doc is first showing a bit incomprehensive examples and without following the "best usage".
 They show you that you can use their components.
 But slowly move to a react-hook-form approach.
+- I was a bit annoyed to be block to use only `yup` validation to validate the schema of the datas

 Their examples don't start with typescript in mind nor speaking about performance